- Mollusc Biology and Ecology

 - Yellowtail Kingfish production for profit

-Professional associations and achievements
+Professional associations and activities

 - Conjoint Professor, School of Environmental and Life Sciences, Newcastle University